bigfork/silverstripe-oauth/README.md

 ### Helper

 A simple class to help build an authentication request URL to create an access token.
+Also responsible for ensuring the `redirectUri` option is set in each provider’s service configuration.

 ---